Moesif/apidocs/source/index.html.md

   - value: token from your app
   - Again, we parse conventional tokens such as “Authorization” or “X-Auth-Token”, but you are free to override what is considered a session token.

 <aside class="success">
 That's it!
-It is that simple.
+It's that simple.
 </aside>